cran-task-views/Tracking/Tracking.md

 ### Formal classes

-Several packages offer formal classes to store and handle tracking data, with both a space and time structures for the data: `r pkg("adehabitatLT")`, `r pkg("move2")` (replacing `r pkg("move")`), `r pkg("sftrack")`, `r pkg("trip")`, `r pkg("trajectories")`.
+Several packages offer formal classes to store and handle tracking data, with both a space and a time structure for the data: `r pkg("adehabitatLT")`, `r pkg("move2")` (replacing `r pkg("move")`), `r pkg("sftrack")`, `r pkg("trip")`, `r pkg("trajectories")`.
 Formal classes can benefit both users to manipulate tracking data and developers to rely on such classes for their own